otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    1. Group all prekey messages by instance tag.
    1. Filter out expired prekey messages from each group.
    1. Choose one prekey message from each group.
+   1. TODO: Add examples.
 1. Server delivers all selected prekey messages to the Client.
 1. Server removes the selected prekey messages from its storage.
 1. Client selects the latest prekey messages form each instance tag.
    1. Group all prekey messages by instance tag.
-   1. Filter out expired prekey messages from each group.
+   1. Filter out invalid prekey messages (expired, for example) from each group.
    1. Choose the prekey message with the latest expiry time from each group.
+   1. TODO: Add examples.
 1. Client choses which prekey messages to send an encrypted offline message to.
    1. Inform the user if the message will be send to multiple instance tags and/or long-term keys.
    1. Decide if multiple conversations should be kept simultaneously (one per instance tag).

+TODO: Failure scenarios (no prekey for the identity, for example).
+Should a failure be specific (with error codes, for example)?

 TODO: should the server simply send multiple prekey messages to the requester and terminate the connection when it is done, or should there be any metadata